D0bhareach/too-many-lists/src/first-layout.md

 >
 > `Cons(T, List<T>),`
 >
 > It wouldn't work.
 This is because the size of a List depends on how many elements are in the list, and so we don't know how much memory to allocate for a Cons.
 By introducing a Box, which has a defined size, we know how big Cons needs to be.
+This comes from the fact that stack frame for the function can only save values whose size is now at compile time.
+Since size List is dynamically growing structure it's size is not known.
+To work around this limitation if List is placed bihind some pointer (whose size is perfectly known).
+For reference have a look at [Visualizing memory layout of Rust's data types](https://www.youtube.com/watch?v=rDoqT-a6UFg&t=1942s)

 Wow, uh.
 That is perhaps the most relevant and helpful documentation I have ever seen.
 Literally the first thing in the documentation is *exactly what we're trying to write, why it didn't work, and how to fix it*.